 The hallmarks of a marketing-grade campaign

 The success of a campaign depends on many factors, but there are some fundamental elements that underpin the archetypal campaign.

 At the heart of any good marketing campaign is a defined, measurable goal.
 The goal of the campaign dictates how much budget and resource is allocated to it.
-Goals can be broad but should be specific, for example increasing brand awareness, promoting a new product, driving sales, or managing negative press.
-Having a clearly defined goal with an established performance indicator means that efforts can be aligned across teams and success can be measured.
-Too often internal communications are reactive, goals are unclear, and measurement is ad hoc – to truly deliver value and win hearts and minds, adopting a goal-driven approach is an essential first step.
+Goals can be broad but should be specific; for example increasing engagement with company townhalls, driving event sign-ups, or getting employees to complete a feedback form.
+Having a clearly defined goal with an established performance indicator means that campaigns can be clearly targeted and success can be measured.

 What makes marketers so successful is their access to data.
 Reams of customer data are collected to deliver personalized experiences to consumers that build lasting relationships.
 Personalization comes in many forms, but ultimately, it’s about having a clear understanding of who your audience is, what their challenges are, how they prefer to interact with content, and how you can segment them to ensure you’re delivering messages that resonate, at the right time.